 In partnership with Trust Housing the Council opened the first extra care housing facility in Duns, delivered as part of a strategy for older people's housing with care agreed in 2018.
-The second development in Galashiels is now on site being delivered by Eildon Housing Association and a third project to redevelop the old Kelso High school is now also progressing.
+This project was part funded by Second Homes Council Tax which is ringfenced to provide affordable housing.
+The second development in Galashiels is now on site being delivered by Eildon Housing Association and a third project to redevelop the old Kelso High School is now also progressing.